mmrtonmoybd/Bagisto-Sslcommerz-Payment-Gateway/README.md

 'sslcommerz-websitestatus' => 'SSLCOMMERZ Environment', 'sslcommerz-connect-from-localhost' => 'SSLCOMMERZ connect from localhost',
 ```
-4. Now go to your bagisto admin section `admin/configuration/sales/paymentmethods` you will see the new payment gateway payu.
+4. Now go to your bagisto admin section `admin/configuration/sales/paymentmethods` you will see the new payment gateway Sslcommerz.
 6. Now run `php artisan config:cache`

 ## Manual Installation